thw17/Rupp_etal_Anole_DosageCompensation/README.md

 # Anole X/A diversity analyses from Rupp et al.

-This repository contains scripts and information related to the genetic diversity analyses in Rupp et al (_In review_).
+This repository contains scripts and information related to the genetic diversity analyses in [Rupp et al (_In press_)](http://gbe.oxfordjournals.org/content/early/2016/11/06/gbe.evw263.abstract).
 Evolution of dosage compensation in _Anolis carolinensis_, a reptile with XX/XY chromosomal sex determination.
 Scripts related to other parts of the study (e.g. identifying X-linked scaffolds, differential expression analyses, and Ka/Ks calculations) can be found in [another repository](https://github.com/WilsonSayresLab/Anole_expression).

+## Citation

+Rupp S; Webster TH; Olney KC; Hutchins ED; Kusumi K; Wilson Sayres MA.
+In press.
+Evolution of dosage compensation in Anolis carolinensis, a reptile with XX/XY chromosomal sex determination.
+Genome Biology and Evolution. [link](http://gbe.oxfordjournals.org/content/early/2016/11/06/gbe.evw263.abstract)

 ## QUICK START